yizhang82/yizhang82.github.io/_posts/2019-02-17-sorting-structured-data-1.md

 However, we are not quite done yet.
 There is one more interesting scenario we can look at: floats.
 This is a non-trivial topic as we need to dive into the binary format of floats/doubles.
 Hope I'll see you next time!

+> EDIT NOTE:
+> This article has been updated to address some bugs in the examples and in the encoding.